justin0979/AdvancedNodeJSBlog/README.md

 following:</br>
 `git rm --cached .`</br>
 `git add .`</br>
-`git commit -m "git shouuld no longer tracks files added to .gitignore from this point foward"`</br>
+`git commit -m "git should no longer tracks files added to .gitignore from this point foward"`</br>

 ## To Run Dev Load packages for both server and client